Platelet Rich Plasma Therapy

 Regenerative medicine is the branch of medicine that develops methods to regrow, repair or replace damaged or diseased cells, organs or tissues.
 Regenerative medicine includes the use of platelet rich plasma (prp injections.)

 Stefanie A. Schultis, M.D., has been providing PRP therapy to her patients for several years.
 It is quickly changing the world of health that has transformed the quality of life of hundreds of thousands of people worldwide.

 It's like turning back the clock, and what was old and damaged is repaired and made new.
 It's the essence of regenerative medicine, and the beauty of it is the PRP procedure uses what your body has produced, so your body will readily accept the treatment without reaction or rejection.
-PRP procedures are minimally invasive and, typically, patients experience very little discomfort with no down time.
+PRP injections are minimally invasive and, typically, patients experience very little discomfort with no down time.

 Be Happier and

 PRP involves using your own cells that are not modified or changed, and it will not be rejected by your immune system.

 Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.